Ohio AG suit seeks declaration of Google as public utility

 While the lawsuit is not seeking monetary damages, it is asking the court to require Google “to offer sources or competitors rights equal to its own,” meaning the company should not prioritize the placement of Google-owned products, services and websites on its search results.

-The complaint is just the latest in a series of legal battles the tech giant is facing both in the U.S. and abroad, including a multi-state antitrust investigation into Google's business practices, which Yost also joined in December.
+The complaint is just the latest in a series of legal threats the tech giant is facing both in the U.S. and abroad, including a multi-state antitrust lawsuit assailing Google's business practices, which Yost also joined in December.

+That is just one of three major antitrust lawsuits filed against Google across the U.S. last autumn, including an attempted crackdown by the U.S. Justice Department.
+Google has vowed to fiercely contest the allegations in each of those lawsuits in a battle that is expected to take years to resolve.